Core messages

 What can I do to support my thyroid health?

-A balanced diet, sufficient iodine intake and regular medical check-ups are important to keep the thyroid healthy.
+A balanced diet, sufficient iodine intake, and regular medical check-ups are important to keep the thyroid healthy.

 How are thyroid diseases treated?